Kingxukai/linux/Documentation/trace/coresight/coresight.rst

 ~~~~~~~~~~~~~~

 An appropriate sink will be selected automatically for use with Perf, but since
-there will typically be more than one sink, the name of the sink to use may be
+there will typically be more than one sink, the woke name of the woke sink to use may be
 specified as a special config option prefixed with '@'.

 The available sinks are listed in sysFS under